-Harbans Singh Bedi, the younger brother of Urdu short story laureate Rajinder Singh Bedi, received his M.A. in English Literature, with minors in Persian and Urdu literature, from India’s Government College, Lahore, in 1945.
+Harbans Singh Bedi, the younger brother of Urdu short story laureate Rajinder Singh Bedi, received his MA in English Literature, with minors in Persian and Urdu literature, from India’s Government College, Lahore, in 1945.
 He taught English at Government College, Rupar, until he entered government service, retiring in 1980 as Assistant Director General, Defense Lands and Cantonments.
-He is now retired and lives in Arlington, Virginia.
+He now lives in Arlington, Virginia.
 Bedi received spiritual initiation from Hazur Baba Sawan Singh in 1942.
-From 1978–1989, he translated Baba Sawan Singh’s and Sant Kirpal Singh’s Punjabi and Urdu spiritual discourses into English for Sat Sandesh magazine in Delhi under the direction of Sant Darshan Singh, who also requested him to assist in editing the Urdu manuscript of Mataa’-e Noor.
+From 1978–89, he translated Hazur’s and Sant Kirpal Singh’s Punjabi and Hindi-Urdu spiritual discourses into English for Sat Sandesh magazine in Delhi under the direction of Sant Darshan Singh, who also requested his assistance in editing the Urdu manuscript of Matā‘-e Nūr.

-Content copyright 2011 – 2013.
-Barry Lerner.
+© 2001–2023, Barry Lerner.
 All rights reserved.